msarson/ZipTools-for-Clarion/README.md

 A high-performance ZIP library for Clarion applications that provides simple interfaces for creating, manipulating, and extracting ZIP files.

+> **Important:** The ZipTools template requires cape01.tpw and cape02.tpw files to be installed.
+These are available with any Capesoft product - their free GUTS or REFLECTION addons include these files.
+See the [Installation and Usage](#installation-and-usage) section for details.

 For a detailed list of changes and version history, see the [CHANGELOG](CHANGELOG.md).

 ## Quick Start